velis74/django-project-base/README.rst

    been created and used is a really hard and painful process.
 So make triple sure you don't deploy your application without first making sure the model you want to use is either your own or you are satisfied with our default implementation.

+JavaScript code style:
+    Use settings in .jshintrc file present in repository.
+Set tab size, ident, continuation ident in your editor to 2 places.